taxigy/til/redux/ensure-authentication-on-route-enter.md

 # How to check if the user is authenticated on every route enter

-In [react-router](), every `Route` component can receive `onEnter` prop, the value a function that may be used to dispatch actions and, generally, redirect.
+In [react-router](https://github.com/reactjs/react-router), every `Route` component can receive `onEnter` prop, the value a function that may be used to dispatch actions and, generally, redirect.
 A typical use case is to check if the user is authenticated, by checking whether an access token is present in `localStorage` and hasn't yet expired.
-With [](), a higher-order component, it's easier than before:
+With [redux-auth-wrapper](https://github.com/mjrussell/redux-auth-wrapper), a higher-order component, it's easier than before:

 ```javascript
 import React from 'react';